 To indicate a fan design these shape designations are added to the 36 Series number separated by a hyphen.

 125-5 is the Fan Series design with fan shape 5 in the 125 Pussywillow theme.

 Like all other designs in this series, 125-5 was only produced in a single print run, and few copies are currently documented.
 All of the Fan Series prints were originally distributed tipped into recessed wells of presentation sheets with the overall project title, 篁子生画選, Koushisei Gasen, embossed in their lower margins.

 theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.

-All five fan designs (including 125-5) have seal C, which indicates a carving date during the first half of 1934.
+All five fan designs (including 125-5) have seal C, which indicates a carving date before the end of the first quarter of 1934.